james-bowden/cgd/README.md

 This codebase begins with a fork of ["Large-Scale Differentiable Causal Discovery of Factor Graphs"](https://github.com/Genentech/dcdfg/tree/main).
 This is a group project by James Bowden, Carlos Guirado, and Hanyang Li.

+This repository contains the experiments on both the Perturb-CITE-seq and Sachs protein datasets.

 # *Everything below is from the original repo, to be edited*.

 ## Requirements